flight-recorder/health-report/README.md

 Health Report is a Java program that demonstrates the JFR Event Streaming API.

-It's both a Java agent and a .java file that can be launched as a single-file program.
+It's both a Java agent and a Java file that can be launched as a single-file program.
 The agent runs alongside with an ordinary Java application and prints data produced by JFR to standard out.

 Health report requires JDK 16, or later, and only works with OpenJDK/Oracle JDK.